Wedding season is upon us!

 Yosi Samra Samara 2.0 flats ($89) – These are your best bet if you are in a time crunch since they are available on Amazon (some colors are $50!), but they have the narrowest toe box of all the shoes listed here.
 I’ve worn these for a few years and am just starting to grow out of them because of my toe spread.
 You can buy them directly from Yosi Samra or on Zappos as well, Just keep in mind that not all their shoes are minimalist friendly (the ones I link to are the best option).

 Increasingly, sandals have become more appropriate for fancy occasions.
-As long as you select white or metallic, these sandals will look flawless with a gown.
+As long as you select white, metallic, or a matching color these sandals will look flawless with a gown.

 Zaqq Handmade Sandals – Zaqq has many beautiful sandals that would look stunning with formal wear.
 The styles are unique and not found in other barefoot brands.
 But again, I’m not entirely sure they ship to the US (see above mention to Zaqq).